ahmetdzdrr/bar-chart-race/README.md

 ## Project Structure

-- `bcr.ipynb`: Jupyter Notebook containing the code for downloading stock data, processing it, and creating the bar chart race animation.
+- `bcr.py`: Jupyter Notebook containing the code for downloading stock data, processing it, and creating the bar chart race animation.
 - `README.md`: This file, providing an overview of the project and instructions for use.

 ## Requirements